benjamin-glitsos/item-management-system/README.md

 ## Item Management System

-A full-stack web application with a containerised MVC architecture.
+A full-stack web application with a containerised MVC architecture which is structured as follows.

 ### Controller container (Scala)

-This is the back-end logic and API.
+This is the business logic and API.

 * Object-oriented and Functional paradigms.
 * Strong type safety.